 In part two of Peter Rising's blog series, he looks at adding document understanding models into a newly created Syntex Content Center, and how to add, classify, and train documents with SharePoint Syntex.

 This blog series will examine and test-drive SharePoint Syntex, a powerful new Microsoft 365 service announced by Microsoft at Ignite 2020.
+SharePoint Syntex consists of Content understanding, processing, and compliance services that provide the ability to capture and scale expertise using advanced AI and machine learning.

 In the third part of this series, Peter Rising discusses the impact of applying sensitivity labels at the container level, where document level label settings are already in place.